 With digital transformation, orientation and onboarding become easier, faster and more convenient.
 It enables creating a centralized storage for all corporate documents.
 Thus, all the papers a new employee might be looking for, such as information about the company and its policies, job responsibilities, etc. are always easy to find.
 What’s more, digital transformation makes filling in and signing hiring forms a completely electronic process.
 Besides, digital tools offer a step-by-step orientation guide with tips, tasks, scheduled meetings and other events right on their desktops.

 LMS: LMSs can help new employees to get acquainted with the company.
 The SharePoint LMS allows creating employee profiles in a corporate intranet.
-The LMS can also give them access to a start guide on administrative procedures (computer logins, extension, email setups, etc.) and an introductory video with information about the company’s mission, values, corporate culture, policies, benefits, etc. To further facilitate the onboarding process, the LMS can simplify filling in new-hire forms due to using ready-made templates stored in SharePoint libraries.
+The LMS can also give them access to a start guide to administrative procedures (computer logins, extension, email setups, etc.) and an introductory video with information about the company’s mission, values, corporate culture, policies, benefits, etc. To further facilitate the onboarding process, the LMS can simplify filling in new-hire forms due to using ready-made templates stored in SharePoint libraries.

 The LMS can also provide creating and delivering to employees general learning content (health and safety training, human resources topics, etc.) and personalized content (on customer service, procurement, accounting, etc.) related to their jobs.
 Through tests and quizzes, SharePoint LMS can help to evaluate the new employee, determine their knowledge gaps, and map personal training plans for them, as well as define their aptitudes for different kinds of tasks.